iam-tnecula/iam-tnecula/README.md

 My work spans cybersecurity resilience, systems design thinking, digital transformation leadership, and policy innovation — always with a user-centered mindset.

-I’m also preparing to commission as a **U.S. Air Force Cyber/Intelligence Officer** or a **U.S. Navy Information Warfare Officer**, combining technical excellence with mission-driven leadership.

 ---

 ## 🎯 Current Focus